2 years ago

 Tips to increase the amount of fibre you eat:

-For more fibre and breast cancer information, look at our science briefing and key facts sheet.
+For more fibre and breast cancer information, look at our fibre, the gut microbiome and breast cancer key facts sheet.

 Now more than ever, we need your help.
 Together we can help lower people’s risk of developing breast cancer.
 If you’ve found the information on our website helpful, then please consider making a donation today.
 Thank you.